Powered by Coverage.com (NPN: 19966249)

 Yearly policy renewals offer an ideal time for New Jersey homeowners to reassess their coverage needs and seek out potential savings.
 Whether you're a new homeowner or have been residing in your home for years, there are always ways to potentially lower your premiums.

-• Increase your deductible: If you can afford a higher out-of-pocket cost in the event of a claim, consider raising your deductible.
+- Increase your deductible: If you can afford a higher out-of-pocket cost in the event of a claim, you might consider raising your deductible.
 A higher deductible usually means a lower premium.
+However, keep in mind that you should be able to comfortably afford paying the higher deductible out of pocket.

-• Ask about discounts: Whether it’s for having a newer home, security systems or being claims-free, always ask your insurer about available discounts you might qualify for.
+- Ask about discounts: Whether it’s for having a newer home, security systems or being claims-free, it might pay to ask your insurer about discounts you qualify for.

 How much is home insurance in New Jersey?